“You are not the Mommy!” This is an oft-repeated phrase at my house directed at bossy siblings. Do you struggle with how to parent a bossy child too?

 We are reminded in Galatians that there is neither male nor female, Greek nor Slave, etc. in the Kingdom of God.
 There is radical equality that was amazing and profound for its time and for our time.

 At the same time, there is an emphasis on submission and authority.
 Moreover, these ideas are not seen as competing ideas but complementary.
+It is challenging to parent a bossy child, but it is for their ultimate good that they must learn to submit to godly authority in their lives.

 We don’t like being told what to do by people who are not in an authority position to command us.
 “Who are you to tell me what to do?”